NYULibraries/sdr-documentation/accessioning-workflow.md

 git pull
 ```

 The final part of this process is doing one more check to ensure that all of the records are GeoBlacklight compliant.
 A Travis continuous integration (CI) script on GitHub should kick off for any commit to the repository.
 It will attempt to validate every record (using [GeoCombine](https://github.com/OpenGeoMetadata/GeoCombine)), and log the results.
-In order to see error messages for potentially invalid records ______.
 If there are any errors, you can come up with a strategy for fixing them.

+You can also use the GitHub desktop software to accomplish this same process.
+In order to do that, first clone the entire `edu.nyu` repository to your hard drive, then drag in new the new metadata files you have created.
+If you haven't done so already, add the repository to your application by clicking the plus button at the top left.
+Immediately, you will see differences of the changed files.
+Next, create a new branch, and name it according to the collection.
+Finally, commit that branch to the master and then navigate to the web interface to issue the pull request.

 ## 11. Index newly updated metadata records into Solr

 Now that the new metadata records are a part of the master branch of the `edu.nyu` repository, you are ready to index them into Solr.

-Instructions TBA

-## 12. Rake newly updated metadata records into production instance of GeoBlacklight

-The final step in the process is putting the newly created GeoBlacklight records into our production instance of GeoBlacklight.
-It's always a good idea to set up a test version first to make sure that nothing in the records will "break" our current instance.

-Further instructions TBA
+The first thing to do is index them into a development instance of Solr and GeoBlacklight to make sure that all of the records look okay and don't cause any errors.

+We will use GeoCombine to index the records.

+That's it!
+The collection workflow is complete.

 ## Appendix: Additional and optional steps to augment the workflow